frida/frida-website/_i18n/en/_docs/stalker.md

-Secondly, when a call instruction is encountered, after emitting the instrumented call, we then emit a landing pad which we can return to without having to re-enter stalker.
+Secondly, when a call instruction is encountered, after emitting the instrumented call, we then emit a landing pad which we can return to without having to re-enter Stalker.
 Stalker builds a side-stack, using `GumExecFrame` structures which record the true return address (`real_address`) and this landing pad (`code_address`).
 When a function returns, we emit code that will check the return address in the side-stack against the `real_address` and if it